-What is the Islamic State Khorasan? - The Boston Globe
+What Is the Islamic State Khorasan? - The Boston Globe

-Shortly after two explosions killed dozens of people Thursday, including at least 13 U.S. troops and dozens of civilians outside Afghanistan’s main airport, President Joe Biden vowed to get revenge.
+Shortly after a bombing attack killed masses of people Thursday, including at least 13 US troops and more than 170 civilians outside Afghanistan’s main airport, President Biden vowed to get revenge.

 Here’s what we know about the group that claimed credit for the attack.